+91 7400293868 ip@gvlegalservices.com

 What is Anti-dating?

-Anti-dating is the opposite of post-dating—it refers to manipulating the filing date backward.
-This is generally illegal because it can mislead the patent office.
+Anti-dating is the opposite of post-dating — it refers to manipulating the filing date backward, i.e., claiming an earlier filing date than the actual date of filing.
+This is generally illegal because it can mislead the patent office, creating false records that could unfairly alter the scope of patent protection.

 Laws on Post-dating and Anti-dating in Other Countries

-• Australia: Post-dating can be allowed; Anti-dating strictly prohibited
+• Australia: Post-dating can be allowed under the Patents Act 1990, but strict conditions apply.
+Anti-dating is strictly prohibited.